The Italian slowgaze duo Tomorrow Forever released their eponymous EP on the 22nd.

 Appropriately the first reveal of the eleven songs on the album (itself released as a single last week) is the title The Less I Know The Better which pulses around the room in quizzical stance of a world imploding in to its own silos of protectionism.

-The Italian dark-metal quintet – Infernal Angels – release the LP Ars Goetia on the 20th of January.
+The Italian dark-metal quintet ECNEPHIAS release the LP The Sad Wonder Of The Sun on the 7th of July.